meltano/sdk/docs/dev_guide.md

 _Developing with `tap-base` requires overriding three classes:_

 - `TapBase` - _The core base class for taps.
 This class governs naming, configuration, and core capability mapping._
-- `TapConnectionBase` - _The base class for tap connections.
+- `GenericConnectionBase` - _The base class for generic-type connections.
 This class is responsible for making a connection to the source, sending queries, and retrieving metadata._
+- `DatabaseConnectionBase` - _The base class for database-type connections.
+Adds specialized functionality for database-type connections._
 - `TapStreamBase` - _The base class for streams.
 This class is responsible for replication and bookmarking._

 **Detailed Instructions:**